-Columbus Community School will hire a school secretary and Certified Business Manager that will be trained to provide reports and financial information to the school administrator and to the Treasurer of the Governing Board.
+Columbus Community School will hire a school secretary and contract with a Certified Business Manager that will be trained to provide reports and financial information to the school administrator and to the Treasurer of the Governing Board.
 These positions are supported by the budget.